 YOUR ONCOLOGIST: (Yes/No.)

-The important thing about a conversation like this is that you are minimising his/her opportunity to just sweep your ideas away as unimportant.
+The important thing about a conversation like this is that you are asking specific questions that require evidence based answers, thereby minimising the opportunity to just sweep your ideas away as unimportant.
 You are asking to be taken seriously and you are asking him to cooperate with you in your desire to help yourself using a broader approach to your health.
 This is directly in line with what the PSA report recommends is done on an NHS-wide basis so there should be no professional conflict.

 You are not asking him to comment on the competence of nutritional therapists – the PSA report has already done that and recommended we are included in the healthcare debate – you are simply asking how the two different types of therapy might interact.